-5 things you need to do BEFORE separating from your spouse.
+5 things you need to do BEFORE separating from your spouse in Charlotte

 Separating from your spouse is not an easy decision, but one that is necessary in order to begin the divorce process in North Carolina.
 If you’ve reached that point in your marriage and you are ready to take that next steps in the process, this article is for you.
 My name is Stephen Corby and I am an attorney in Charlotte NC.
 I have handled hundreds of divorce cases throughout the state and compiled this list of the most important things you should do before you move out.

-2. Have Money to Live On: I can’t tell you the number of people who come into my office and told me that after the left their spouse completely cleaned out the joint bank account.
+We can’t tell you the number of people who come into our office and told us that after the left their spouse completely cleaned out the joint bank account.
 Joint means joint.
 There is nothing we can do to stop them from running down to the bank and taking it all out; that’s why you need to have a plan.
-I recommend that my clients take no more than half of the money out of their joint accounts and move it into separate accounts with only their name on it.
+We recommend that our clients take no more than half of the money out of their joint accounts and move it into separate accounts with only their name on it.
 This will keep everyone honest and ensure you have what you need to pay the bills.
 Also, everyone needs to understand that divorce process can take a long time, so make sure you have a financial plan in place to get you by for a few months.

-3. Change Your Passwords: To everything and anything.
+To everything and anything.
 Facebook, Twitter, Instagram, your cell phone, bank accounts, and of course your email.
 Hacking your ex’s accounts has become a national pastime in our field.
-I can’t tell you how often my clients tell me that their exes changed the passwords to their own Facebook accounts and now my clients can’t access them.
-Information is key in this process and the more one side has the better off they are.
+We can’t tell you how often our clients tell us that their exes changed the passwords to their own Facebook accounts and now our clients can’t access them.
+Information is key in this process and the more one side has the better-off they are.
 Change your passwords and security questions to something no one could possibly guess.
 Oh, and at the very least don’t use your birthday!

-4. Take Them Off Your Credit Cards: Many couples have multiple cards for their accounts.
+Many couples have multiple cards for their accounts.
 You need to call and cancel those cards and order new ones ASAP.
 If you are the primary account holder and they are an authorized user you need to act fast before they run up the bill to your maximum.
-You are still on the hook with your credit card company and trust me, they don’t care that you didn’t authorize your ex from making that transaction.
+You are still on the hook with your credit card company and trust us, they don’t care that you didn’t authorize your ex from making that transaction.
 The last thing you want is your spouse using your own credit card to pay for the attorney you are fighting against.